 Other Activities at Silver Springs State Park

 Silver River Museum and Environmental Education Center: The museum is located at the south entrance and contains exhibits relating to Florida geology, paleontology, archaeology and natural history.
 It is open weekends and holidays, and costs an additional $2 per person.
-There’s also the Pioneer Village which is a replica of a 19th century pioneer settlement, open on weekends.
-(The museum and Pioneer Village are currently closed)
+The museum was very informative and filled with tons of exhibits, artifacts, and stories.
+There’s also the Pioneer Village which is a replica of a 19th century pioneer settlement.
+You can walk around the historic houses and structures, but they are only open for tours during limited times.
+It’s best to call ahead if you’d like to tour inside.

 Camping: The park has a 59-site full-facility campground and 10 modern cabins.
 Campsites are $24 per night, plus tax, plus a nonrefundable $6.70 reservation fee.
 Includes water and electricity.
 Cabins are $110 per night, plus tax, plus a nonrefundable $6.70 reservation fee.
 The cabins look really fun for a family camping trip, but be sure to book well in advance of your trip, as they get booked fast.